 How To Travel Beyond Darwin

-Driving around Darwin is really straightforward, and traffic is almost non-existent given the size and diversity of the population.
+Driving around Darwin is really straightforward.
+Traffic is almost non-existent, given the size and diversity of the population.
 In fact, driving through the city of Darwin is more like driving around a country town, if that’s a concern to you.

-That said, Darwin is well set up for tourists with a number of tour operators offering day trips out to most of the key attractions.
-I just can’t offer a recommendation on any as I haven’t used any of them.
+That said, Darwin is well set up for tourists, with a number of tour operators offering day trips out to most of the key attractions.
+So if driving sounds all too hard, there are plenty of options around.

 Where To Find Food In Darwin/What To Do In The Evenings

-Darwin has no shortage of nightlife… In fact, it’s quite a lively place in the evenings, particularly Mitchell Street.
+Darwin has no shortage of nightlife… In fact, it’s quite a lively place in the evenings, particularly Mitchell Street, during the dry season.

-Also, as I’ve mentioned early the restaurants and pubs along Mitchell Street are always buzzing.
+Also, as I’ve mentioned early, the restaurants and pubs along Mitchell Street are always buzzing.
 There is a good mix of takeaway, pub and casual dining options along the road.
-All you need to do is take a stroll along the street until you’ll find something that sparks your interest.
+All you need to do is take a stroll along the street until you find something that sparks your interest.

 That said, if you aren’t sure, The Tap on Mitchell is a great relaxed option for either a meal or just a couple of afternoon beverages.
-While Monsoons tends to pick up a bit later in the evening to kick on, well into the night.
+At the same time, Monsoons tends to pick up a bit later in the evening to kick on well into the night.

-If you are after something a little more fancy, then I would suggest you head to either Stokes Hill Wharf or Waterfront Precinct where you’ll find some really nice but often pricey restaurants.
-My pick would be Hot Tamale.
+If you are after something a little more fancy, then I would suggest you head to either Stokes Hill Wharf or Waterfront Precinct, where you’ll find some really nice but often pricey restaurants.
+My personal pick is Hot Tamale.

 If you’d like to get more information to help plan your trip to and around Australia… Check out the rest of my blog posts.